ietf-wg-privacypass/base-drafts/draft-davidson-pp-architecture.md

 In the above diagram, the arrows indicate the open channels between a Client and a Server.
 An open channel indicates that a Client accepts Privacy Pass tokens from this Server.
-The channel also infers which Servers, the client can be linked to by redemption of tokens.

 If no channel exists, this means that the Client chooses not to accept tokens from (or redeem tokens with) that